Talkspace Review: How Does It Hold Up?

 Individual and marriage counseling are affordable and plans start at just a few dollars per month depending on whether you opt for video and audio sessions or unlimited messaging therapy sessions to text your therapist anytime.
-Over a million people have downloaded the free Talkspace therapy app on the App Store and Google Play to see what the buzz is all about that they've heard from friends and family.
+Over a million people have downloaded the free Talkspace therapy app on the App Store and Google Play to see what the buzz is all about.

 For those looking to find a therapist that will listen to them, a session with a Talkspace therapist might be the answer.
 There are many Talkspace reviews out there describing how a Talkspace therapist helped someone in their time of need.
 The popular Talkspace therapy review options that you can read will agree that it's pretty simple, and worthwhile if you need something right away.

-Most of us don't want to sit in a counselor's office for a while, and with appointments usually being an hour, that's a couple hours a week just for therapy alone.
-While many can manage, sometimes just talking out your problems will allow for you to create a more worthwhile experience, and one that will help you get the answers you need first.
-The Talkspace app lets gives you the option to bypass traditional therapy and have unlimited messaging therapy sessions with a Talkspace therapist in a private chat room using your smartphone, tablet, or other compatible mobile device.
+Most of us don't want to sit in a counselor's office for a while, and with appointments usually being an hour, that's a couple of hours out of your week just for therapy and getting to appointments alone.
+While many can manage, sometimes just talking out your problems will allow for you to create a more worthwhile experience and one that will help you get the answers you need first.
+The Talkspace app gives you the option to bypass traditional therapy and have unlimited messaging therapy sessions with a Talkspace therapist in a private chat room using your smartphone, tablet, or other compatible mobile devices.
 Over a million people have started using online therapy to feel happier about their lives to date.

 The Talkspace app is wonderful for those who are on the go as an alternative to traditional therapy.
 Couples can meet their therapist in an online chat room for couples therapy sessions and video calls.
 If you have kids and a job that requires your attention most of the day, a session with a Talkspace therapist in a private chat room may be the answer.
 Look for the Talkspace logo and register with your email address to get connected with a new therapist today!
 Affordable plans start at just a few dollars per month.